MicroWorlds: Intro to Micro and MoleculAR biology

 - single and multi-cellular organisms

-Students also gain a solid introduction to molecular biology (genome science) for one term, which includes:
+Students gain a solid introduction to molecular biology, which includes:

 - investigating DNA, RNA and the basics of genetic material

-- gaining hands-on exposure to bioinformatic methods used in today's genome research
+- gaining hands-on exposure to bioinformatics and today's genome research

 Note: When the course is offered for winter/spring term only, the course is not a compressed or accelerated version of the academic year-long offering.
 The course covers fewer concepts with the same level of depth as the full-year course.
 The two areas covered are microorganisms and cell biology.
 If student interests and understanding permit, the course provides a partial introduction to molecular biology.